Cristian-Emil/Curs_Selenium/README.md

 https://github.com/Cristian-Emil/Curs_Selenium/tree/master/src/test/java

 Activity was splitted in days.
-Starting from day number 20 we divide exercises in daily classes.
+Starting from day number 21 we divide exercises in daily classes.
+In class ziua_16_20 we have various exercises and helper classes.
 See the MASTER branch where they are all displayed.